Policies & Procedures

 7.2.1 - Payments, Calculations, and Bonuses

-Commissions will be sent out in accordance with the TRU LEGACY Earnings Program.
+Commissions will be sent out in accordance with the TRU Earnings Program.
 Commissions will be calculated according to the level for which a Partner actually satisfied all of the requirements according to the program rather than the highest rank or title achieved.
 Commission reports will be provided to Partner on-line, via web access.

 7.2.2 - Promotions